-On this page you will find an overview to the church, a description of what it is like to visit there, details on ticketing, photographs, ideas for where to eat close to the church, location, contact details, a map and opening times.
+On this page you will find an overview to the church, a description of what it is like to visit there, details on ticketing, photographs, ideas for where to eat close to the church, location, contact details and opening times.

 Saint Martin in the Fields is one of the central churches in the whole of London.
 It comes as a pleasantly different option amongst the shops, bars and museums that sit around it.
 It is a small church but it has a long history.
 A church was first built in this spot in 1222.
 A new church was built in the spot in 1542, when Henry VIII decided that a new church was needed - he extended the parish boundaries as he did not want plague victims to be carried through his palace!

 In 1721 the church was pulled down again and the church that we see today was completed in 1726.
 It was designed by James Gibbs.

 Saint Martin in the Fields is an Anglican Church that is situated in the top corner of Trafalgar Square and gives the impression of being charged with an authority to overlook the Square.
 It offers a place for relaxation and reflection at the heart of a busy city.
 It is still a fully functioning church so you can come here for mass.
 The church is well-known for the musical concerts that are put on here - see more below.

 Whether you are religious or not the venue is noted for its chamber and classical music.
 There are regular lunchtime and evening concerts (the lunchtime concerts offer an opportunity to see some music in the middle of the day - some relaxed respite from your sightseeing).

 It is described as the 'Church of the Ever Open Door' - it has a welcoming policy regardless of your religion and is known for its work with homeless people.